richgel999/bc7enc_rdo/README.md

 The cmake file has been tested with MSVC 2019 x64 and clang 6.0.0 under Ubuntu v18.04.

-To compile with bc7e.ispc (requires [Intel's ISPC compiler](https://ispc.github.io/downloads.html) to be in your path - recommended):
+To compile with bc7e.ispc (on Linux this requires [Intel's ISPC compiler](https://ispc.github.io/downloads.html) to be in your path - recommended):

 ```
 cmake -D SUPPORT_BC7E=TRUE .